juice500ml/juice500ml.github.io/_posts/2019-02-16-The-Essence-of-Object-Orientation.markdown

 			- ex) Let’s define these consecutive 8 bits as *int*, and define various operations on it.
 Now, there is no need of knowing how *int* is stored in the memory.
 		- Datatype is a metadata to classify various bit strings, which implicitly defines what kind of operations are applicable to that bit string.
 	- Datatypes are analogous to types (of objects)
-		- Type of the object is chosen by how object operates.
+		- Type of the object is chosen by object operations.
 (Polymorphism, Duck typing, What it does)
-			- ex) Operates the same == Same responsibilities == Same message (but may have different response)
+			- ex) Operates the same == Same responsibility == Same message (but may have different response)
 		- Type of the object is regardless of internal implementations.
 (Encapsulation, How is it implemented)
-			- ex) Objects of the same type can handle same messages, regardless of internal data.
+			- ex) Objects of the same type can handle same messages, regardless of implementation.
 	- Responsibility-driven Design (vs. Data-driven design)
-		- Choose responsibilities (operations) first, then choose the internal data to manage the responsibilities.
+		- Choose responsibilities (operations) first, then decide the internal data to manage the responsibilities.
 - Hierarchy of types: Responsibility(behavior), not data(state), decides the hierarchy.
 	- A is a generalization of B (Dimension 2: Remove features to define A), B is a specialization of A (Dimension 1: Commonness chosen to define B).
 		- Extension of A $\supset$ Extension of B